-A student must feel safe in school in order to fulfill his or her full academic potential.
+A student must feel safe in a school in order to fulfill his or her full academic potential.

-Adolescence is writhe with change.
-A complex array of physical, mental, emotional and social changes enwraps the adolescent brain within a tangled web of uncertainty.
-Consequentally, the adolescent brain, which is consequently still “under construction”, is charged with the responsibility to process change in all forms as either eustress (good stress) or distress (bad stress).
+Adolescence is writhed with change.
+A complex array of physical, mental, emotional, and social changes enwraps the adolescent brain within a tangled web of uncertainty.
+Consequently, the adolescent brain, which is consequently still “under construction”, is charged with the responsibility to process change in all forms as either eustress (good stress) or distress (bad stress).
 Herein lies the problem.
 An adolescent brain that is in the midst of development and change can be easily overwhelmed by the complex processes of stress reactivity, coping, and recovery in response to change.
 Thus, causing adolescence to be a life stage that is synonymous with stress.

 In fact, a 2014 study conducted by the American Psychological Society revealed that teens report “stress at levels far higher than what they believe is healthy and their reported stress levels are even higher during the school year.
 Meanwhile, teens report that stress is having an impact on their performance at home, work and school.”
 Researchers asked teens to report on their experiences with stress within the most recent month.
 The results are alarming:

 - Forty percent of teens report feeling irritable or angry and 36 percent report feeling nervous or anxious.

 - Almost one-third (32 percent) of teens say stress makes them feel as though they could cry.

 - Many teens report feeling overwhelmed (31 percent) and depressed or sad (30 percent) as a result of stress.